 - Instructional Systems Designer

-In 2016, there was an estimated number of 163,200 jobs in the United States for Instructional Designer or Technologist.
+In the United States, there were 163,200 jobs for Instructional Designer or Technologist in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 17,200 new jobs for Instructional Designer or Technologist by 2026.
-The BLS estimates 16,900 yearly job openings in this field.
+There will be an estimated 16,900 positions for Instructional Designer or Technologist per year.

 The states with the most job growth for Instructional Designer or Technologist are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Instructional Designers and Technologists is somewhere between $36,360 and $102,200.
+The average yearly salary of an Instructional Designer or Technologist ranges between $36,360 and $102,200.

 Instructional Designers and Technologists who work in Connecticut, District of Columbia, or California, make the highest salaries.

-How much do Instructional Designers and Technologists make in different U.S. states?
+How much do Instructional Designers and Technologists make in each U.S. state?

 |State||Annual Mean Salary|